swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 * access control: extreme non-local behavior, applying access control to a top level declaration does not affect its contents, and accidentally making something public in your API is hard to walk back.

 > [!NOTE]
 > Access control has special behavior with regard to `extension`.
 A `public extension` will make the methods and computed properties contained `public`, which is not the case for other nominal declarations; A `public class` does not make all of its members and methods public, for example.
-Edge case behavior like this in new and existing attributes and modifiers, which further contributes to non-local behavior, may increase the motivation to not support them for `default`.
+Edge case behavior like this in new and existing attributes and modifiers, which further contributes to non-local behavior, may increase the motivation not to support them for `default`.

 ### Macros

 It may be desirable to support `default @CustomAttrMacro` in the future.
 A proposal that adds support for this would need to carefully consider the risks around "spooky action at a distance", especially for macros that define new methods and members.

+### Inlay hints / LSP support

+It may be desirable to indicate these default behaviors in the positions where they are applied, so that readers of code using `default` are immediately aware of the inferred qualities.
+Additionally, this may help prevent programmers from forgetting what modifiers and attributes are applied by default to the code they are writing.

 ## Alternatives considered

+### Don't inherit [SE-0466] carve outs for default actor isolation

+Instead of inheriting SE-0466's semantics regarding inference, we could treat default actor isolation as though it was written on *every* legal top level declaration.
+SE-0466 semantics are surprising; writing `default @MainActor`, conforming to something with a `SendableMetatype`, and then getting errors in your implementation about accessing `MainActor` isolated state elsewhere in the file from a `nonisolated` context is not intuitive.
+However, we think these carve outs are valuable here for the same reason SE-0466 added them; without them any use of `Codable` or inheritance from protocols that want to be `nonisolated` would likely require writing `nonisolated`.

+### Do inherit [SE-0466] `@preconcurrency` behavior in Swift 5

+We could use the same `@preconcurrency` behavior as `-default-isolation MainActor` in Swift 5.
+This may be prudent for adoption and complexity purposes.
+However, we feel that proliferating `@preconcurrency` on new code being written is a greater cost than easing adoption of `default` for `-default-isolation MainActor` + Swift 5 + public API.
+The implicit `@preconcurrency` behavior in Swift 5 wasn't stated in the proposal, and `-default-isolation MainActor` was not intended for libraries.

+We are especially curious to hear opinions on this and the previous alternative.

 ### `using` instead of `default` syntax